Narrative Therapy

 The stories we tell about our lives can influence our mental health and well-being.

-Get started with Narrative Therapy in Vancouver or Surrey
+Get started with Narrative Therapy.

-Using Narrative Therapy techniques you and your therapist work to redefine your identity and experiences.
-Narrative therapy questions tap into the stories you tell about yourself and your life, and identify ways to reframe or rewrite them.
-The Narrative Therapy approach helps you see your problems as separate from who you are, , which reduces self-blame, and gives you new ways to think about your story.
+The Narrative Therapy approach helps you see your problems as separate from who you are, reducing self-blame, and giving you new ways to think about your story.

 “The person is not the problem, the problem is the problem.